 Symptoms your liver isn't coping well include headaches, itchy skin, pain in your upper right quadrant (lower part of your ribs), fatigue, weakness, nausea, easy bruising, swollen ankles, brain fog, skin pigmentation, insomnia, weight gain, constipation, etc.

 It's important to have an annual liver function test.
-For more information on testing and optimal results see the Online Retreat
+For more information on testing see testing for menopause.

 The average woman is exposed to hundreds of chemicals every day, all of which her liver needs to process.
-A few easy changes like eating organic foods or changing your personal care products to chemical-free versions allows the liver more breathing room.
+A few easy changes like eating organic foods or changing your personal care products to chemical-free versions allow the liver more breathing room.
 Fewer chemicals in, the less work the liver must do to remove them.
 Giving the liver breathing room allows it to go back and start processing the chemicals it has put into storage, as it was too busy to process them.
 The body can store chemicals almost anywhere.
-The liver prioritises getting toxins out of the bloodstream to prevent it from getting to vital organs and potentially causing death.
-However, it still wreaks havoc in storage, e.g., lead loves your bones and it displaces calcium and makes your bones brittle.
+The liver prioritises getting toxins out of the bloodstream to prevent them from getting to vital organs and potentially causing death.
+However, it still wreaks havoc in storage, e.g., lead loves your bones and it displaces calcium, and makes your bones brittle.
+To learn how to create a healthy home and reduce the number of chemicals you are exposed to in the first place, click here.

 Foods that support optimal liver function: